Moses Leota

-Moses Leota (born 20 July 1995) is a professional rugby league footballer who plays as a and for the Penrith Panthers in the NRL.
+Moses Leota (born 20 July 1995) is a New Zealand professional rugby league footballer who plays as a and for the Penrith Panthers in the NRL.
 He has played for both Samoa and New Zealand at international level.
 He won the 2021, 2022, 2023 and 2024 NRL Grand Finals with the Penrith Panthers.

 Background

 Leota was born in Auckland, New Zealand raised in Mount Roskill, Moses Leota moved to Sydney at the age of 13.

-He is of Samoan descent and was also raised in Penrith, New South Wales, Australia.
+He is of Samoan descent from the village of Tuana’i in Upolu and was also raised in Penrith, New South Wales, Australia.

 Before moving to Australia, he played for the Mt Albert Lions, and played rugby union for Roskill Districts.

 He then moved to Australia and played his junior rugby league for the St Mary's Saints, before being signed by the Penrith Panthers.

 Playing career

 Early career

 In 2014 and 2015, Leota played for the Penrith Panthers' NYC team.

 2016

 In 2016, Leota graduated to the Penrith's Intrust Super Premiership NSW team.
 In round 14 of the 2016 NRL season, he made his NRL debut for Penrith against the Manly-Warringah Sea Eagles.
 In November, he extended his contract with Penrith from the end of 2017 until the end of 2019.